-3. Administration of the VR services portion of the Unified or Combined State Plan: The designated State agency or designated State unit, as appropriate, assures it will comply with the requirements related to: a.
-The establishment of the designated State agency and designated State unit, as required by section 101(a)(2) of the Rehabilitation Act. b.
+3. Administration of the VR services portion of the Unified or Combined State Plan:

+The designated State agency or designated State unit, as appropriate, assures it will comply with the requirements related to:

+- a.
+The establishment of the designated State agency and designated State unit, as required by section 101(a)(2) of the Rehabilitation Act. - b.
 The establishment of either a State independent commission or State Rehabilitation Council, as required by section 101(a)(21) of the Rehabilitation Act.

-The designated State agency or designated State unit, as applicable (D) has astablished a State Dehabilitation Council c.
+The designated State agency or designated State unit, as applicable

+- (B) has established a State Rehabilitation Council - c.
 Consultations regarding the administration of the VR services portion of the Unified or Combined State Plan, in accordance with section 101(a)(16)(B) of the Rehabilitation Act. d.
-The financial participation by the State, or if the State so elects, by the State and local agencies, to provide the amount of the non-Federal share of the cost of carrying out the VR program in accordance with section 101(a)(3).
+The financial participation by the State, or if the State so elects, by the State and local agencies, to provide the amount of the non-Federal share of the cost of carrying out the VR program in accordance with section 101(a)(3). e.
+The local administration of the VR services portion of the Unified or Combined State Plan, in accordance with section 101(a)(2)(A) of the Rehabilitation Act.